airpair/creating-components-p3-angular2-directives/post.md

 ```

 So what do we put in here?
 First, let's add the meta-data for the directive specifically.
-This is where we indicate that we are creating a component directive, and we pass in the selector that Angular can use to identify it.
+This is where we indicate that we are creating a component, and we pass in the selector that Angular can use to identify it.

 ```javascript
 class OtSite() {